zio/zio/docs/howto/mock-services.md

 title: "How to Mock Services?"
 ---

-## How to test interactions between services?
+## How to Test Interactions Between Services?

-Whenever possible, we should strive to make our functions pure, which makes testing such function easy - you just need to assert on the return value.
-However in larger applications there is a need for intermediate layers that delegate the work to specialized services.
+Whenever possible, we should strive to make our functions pure, which makes testing such function easy - so we just need to assert on the return value.
+However, in larger applications there is a need for intermediate layers that delegate the work to specialized services.

-For example, in a HTTP server the first layer of indirection are so called _routes_, whose job is to match the request and delegate the processing to downstream layers.
-Often below there is a second layer of indirection, so called _controllers_, which consist of several business logic units grouped by their domain.
-In a RESTful API that would be all operations on a certain model.
-The _controller_ to perform its job might call on further specialized services for communicating with the database, sending email, logging, et cetera.
+For example, in an HTTP server, the first layers of indirection are so-called _routes_, whose job is to match the request and delegate the processing to downstream layers.
+Below this layer, there is often a second layer of indirection, so-called _controllers_, which comprises several business logic units grouped by their domain.
+In a RESTful API, that would be all operations on a certain model.
+The _controller_ to perform its job might call on further specialized services for communicating with the database, sending email, logging, etc.

 If the job of the _capability_ is to call on another _capability_, how should we test it?

 ## Hidden outputs

 A pure function is such a function which operates only on its inputs and produces only its output.
 Command-like methods, by definition are impure, as their job is to change state of the collaborating object (performing a _side effect_).
 For example:

 ```scala mdoc:invisible
 import scala.concurrent.ExecutionContext.Implicits.global